GuyPaddock/BcGameCrashAnalyzer/README.md

   results on standard output in CSV format.
 - `analyze_cdf.php` - A script to analyze the probability that a particular payout will result in a win.
+- `Stop-Loss Martingale.js` - An "advanced" BC.Game JavaScript file for
+  implementing a variation on Martingale that resets to the base bet upon reaching a threshold maximum bet amount.
+The intent of this script was to avoid a Martingale strategy that's starting out with bets of $0.005 suddenly placing a bet for $81.92 after 14 consecutive losses.
+In reality, though this can prevent a catastrophic bankruptcy in the short term, limiting the loss just serves to ensure the player loses money over time and will still eventually become bankrupt.

 ## Note about Data
 This repo includes data collected from "Crash" games 4905002 through 4923003,